Voter Resource Center

 - National Disability Voter Registration Week Toolkit

 The NDVRW Toolkit includes: a guide on how to organize voter registration events, ideas on other ways to participate in NDVRW, sample social media posts and graphics, and other resources.
 If you are planning voter registration events or other activities, please keep the REV UP Campaign updated on your efforts.
+While NDVRW 2018 has already passed (July 16-20, 2018), this Toolkit includes useful resources for holding voter registration events.

 - National Disability Voter Registration Week Social Media Toolkit

 Sample social media posts and graphics to promote National Disability Voter Registration Week.
+While NDVRW 2018 has already passed (July 16-20, 2018), this Toolkit includes other relevant sample posts.

 - Candidate Questionnaire Template